Interview With Top Executive: Leonard S. Coleman, Jr

 Ironically after being discriminated against as an athlete at Princeton University, later on in his career, he would become the President of The National League of Professional Baseball Clubs from 1994 -1999 and also served as Executive Director for Major League Baseball in 1992.

 Coleman grew up in Montclair, New Jersey, and attended Montclair High School, where he was an outstanding athlete.
 He graduated from Princeton with a degree in History and obtained a Master's Degree in Public Administration(MPA) from Harvard University.
-From there, his career and success seem unstoppable.
-Leonard Coleman's outstanding career accomplishments are unique and unmatched, helping pave the way for the next generation of African Americans in Corporate America.
+From there, his career trajectory in Corporate America was unstoppable.

 Q+A